potoland/potocuit/packages/cache/README.md

 # @potoland/cache

-## Most importantly, biscuit's cache is:
+## Most importantly, potoland's cache is:

 A resource control cache layer, based on carriers and resource-intensive policies